November 15, 2024

 In June 1924, the Association invited several skiers to inspect the mountain.

 At 1250 metres, Donna Buang is not tall enough to guarantee regular snow, but the snow cover was sufficient that the idea gained momentum.
-Backed by the Victorian Ski Club, one ski field was cleared, and made available for use from the winter of 1925.
+Backed by the Victorian Ski Club, one ski field was cleared, and made available for use in the winter of 1925.

 ‘The snow was lightly packed, but after a few runs over the same tracks the pace was much accelerated.
 It has been established, that suitable snow does lie on the mountain for many weeks during winter.’